enPlace/enPlace/README.md

 <br/>
 <h1 align="center">Projects, Built From Scratch:</h1>
 <p>(A quick note: I've been getting a lot of feedback that these look like tutorial projects.
 I am proud to say, however, that they are not!
 They are all built from the ground up with no guidance, help, or assistance.
-All code (good or bad) is mine and mine alone!)
+All code (good or bad) is mine and mine alone!)</p>

 <a href="https://github.com/enPlace/react-Battleship">